 “Just like everything else, there’s not one fix for everybody.
 There’s not one plan that will meet everyone’s needs.
-I might recommend [Noom] to someone who couldn’t see a dietitian on a regular basis.
+I might recommend [the Noom program] to someone who couldn’t see a dietitian on a regular basis.
 It’s not for the weight loss aspect.
 It’s for the behavioral change so a person can take those tools and build upon it.”

-There are four components to a healthy lifestyle: nutrition, exercise, psychological well being, and rest and recovery.
+There are four components to a healthy lifestyle: eating well, exercise, psychological well being, and rest and recovery.

 Rather than promoting crash diets, Noom promotes long-term positive behavior modification.
 But, Stevenson says its approach might be missing one key element and not focusing closely enough on others.

 While the diet does offer custom work out plans which could possibly include recovery days, the basic subscription doesn’t offer it, meaning that some people are only getting an education on the nutrition side.
-Stevenson explains that when there is a focus on exercise (without diet), people are more likely to take on better eating habits; while a focus on a diet alone does not necessarily lead people to be interested in exercise.
-And all four components must have a role.
+When there is a focus on exercise (without diet), he says people are more likely to take on better eating habits; while a focus on a diet alone does not necessarily lead people to be interested in exercise.
+And all four components must play a role.

 Cara Tremols is a contributing writer for UMiami Health News.